Eliminating radiative losses in long-range exciton transport: Transport Model

 We model the vibrational environment surrounding our system as set of independent site-local phonon baths, with system operator $\hat{A}_\text{(vib, $\mu$, i)} = \outerproduct{\mu, i}{\mu, i}$.
 The phonon bath density of states is modelled using a Drude-Lorentz spectral density; as is common in excitonic transport systems, where the spectrum falls to zero in both the high and low frequency limits, while exhibiting a single peak in between.
 The Drude-Lorentz spectrum is given by

-where $\gamma_{vib}$ controls the overall system-vibration coupling, $\Gamma$ determines the width of the phonon spectrum, $\omega_0$ determines the peak location and $n_{BE}$ is the Bose-Einstein distribution at temperature $T_{ph}$.
+where $\gamma_{ph}$ controls the overall system-vibration coupling, $\Gamma$ determines the width of the phonon spectrum, $\omega_0$ determines the peak location and $n_{BE}$ is the Bose-Einstein distribution at temperature $T_{ph}$.
 The Heaviside step function $\Theta(\omega)$ accounts for thermodynamic detailed balance and ensures relaxation to the correct thermal (Gibbs) state in the absence of other system-environment interactions.
+In Appendix~\ref{apdx:phonon-param-disorder}, we show that the key results presented in this work are valid across a range of Drude-Lorentz spectrum parameters $\gamma_{ph}$, $\Gamma$ and $\omega_0$.
+It is worth noting that, while the Drude-Lorentz spectrum used here is derived from an over-damped Brownian oscillator model and is broadly applicable~\cite{QT:FMO-energy-grad}, specific physical systems in which the (principal) phonon modes of the environment are known may lend themselves to alternate spectral densities which capture the vibrational properties of the material in question more accurately.

 For all other system-environment interactions we use uni-directional Lindblad-like operators ($\hat{\mathcal{A}}$) which are constructed by combining the appropriate (Hermitian) $\hat{A}$ operator with a spectral density whose only $\omega$ dependence is in the Heaviside step function $\Theta(\omega)$ (full details in Appendix~\ref{apdx:lindblad-processes}).